qzzhong/QingzhaoZhong.github.io/_pages/about.md

 # Curriculum Vitae

-My CV in PDF fromate can be found here.
+My CV in PDF fromat can be found here.